MohamedRafiki/supplier-selection-optimization/docs/project_charter.md

 The project will also consider spare part criticality to ensure that supplier selection decisions are aligned with the operational importance of each part.

 The final objective is to provide a structured, transparent, and reproducible approach that supports procurement decisions and reduces reliance on subjective supplier selection.

+## 5. Scope

+The project will focus on:

+- Evaluation of suppliers providing industrial spare parts.
+- Analysis of supplier cost performance.
+- Analysis of product and delivery quality.
+- Analysis of delivery performance and lead times.
+- Analysis of supplier reliability.
+- Assessment of supply risk.
+- Classification of spare parts according to their criticality.
+- Development of a multi-criteria supplier evaluation and ranking model.
+- Data visualization and performance reporting.
+- Sensitivity analysis to assess the impact of different decision criteria and weighting schemes.

+### Out of Scope

+The project will not cover:

+- Real supplier negotiations or contract management.
+- Real procurement transactions.
+- Production planning and scheduling.
+- Preventive or corrective maintenance planning.
+- Complete warehouse management.
+- Real-time inventory management.
+- Financial accounting and payment processes.
+- Real supplier qualification or certification